thautwarm/Site-33/index.md

 ### TongYuan

-Besides TyMLang, I have also contributed to many other products in [TongYuan](https://github.com/Suzhou-Tongyuan/).
+From 2022 to the beginning of 2025, I was a tech leader of the programming language team at [TongYuan](https://github.com/Suzhou-Tongyuan/).

+The most two notable commercial products I led to success are:

+- [TyMLang](https://www.tongyuan.cc/help/SyslabHelp.html#/Doc/Multi-languageProgrammingEnvironment/TyMLang.html): A MATLAB-compatible language; Comparing to the previous best alternative (i.e., Octave), TyMLang has significantly higher MATLAB compatibility and better performance (**usually 5-10x faster than Octave**).
+Numerous optimizations have been made to the language on memory model, runtime polymorphism, instruction sequence representation, and so on.

-Under my leadership, the programming language team at TongYuan has developed the world's first practical Julia AOT (Ahead-of-Time) compiler.
+- [SyslabCC](https://discourse.julialang.org/t/syslabcc-suzhou-tongyuans-proprietary-julia-aot-compiler-is-now-available-for-free-use-personal-educational-license-only/114633): The world's first practical Julia AOT (Ahead-of-Time) compiler.
 This compiler is capable of efficiently compiling the Julia Base along with key community packages such as DataStructures.jl, Unitful.jl, FFTW.jl, and others.
-It produces compact binaries — approximately 2MB for executables or shared libraries for average scientific projects, bundled with all necessary artifacts.
+It produces compact binaries (~1MB) for average scientific projects, bundled with all necessary artifacts. **SyslabCC helps Julia directly run on Android, iOS and embedded platforms**, see [syslab-deploy](https://github.com/Suzhou-Tongyuan/syslab-deploy) for examples.

+Besides TyMLang and SyslabCC, I have also contributed to many other products and [open-source projects](https://github.com/Suzhou-Tongyuan/) in TongYuan.